freechris/odm-ondocker/docs/README_cluster.md

 If the docker container is not already built, Docker Compose builds it and runs it.

-You could also start only one of the components.
+You could also start only one of the ODM components.

 For example: ```docker-compose -f odm-cluster.yml up decisioncenter``` starts the Decision Center and its dependencies, including the dbserver Derby Network server.